speechbrain/benchmarks/benchmarks/MOABB/README.md

 #### **Additional Notes:**

-- The quantities of subjects (`--nsbj`) and sessions (`--nsess`) are dataset-dependent.
+- The quantities of subjects (`--nsbj`, `--nsbj_hpsearch`) and of sessions (`--nsess`, `--nsess_hpsearch`) are dataset-dependent.
 Please consult the [table above](#link-to-dataset-table) for this information.
 When conducting a hyperparameter optimization experiment using an alternative dataset or model, kindly adjust both the hparam file and the subject/session counts accordingly.

 - If you intend to perform multiple repetitions of the same hparam optimization, it is necessary to modify the `--exp_name`.